RoyzerM/ApplicationChoice/README.md

 Windows Defender Threat:
 This application is made for shortcuts, the Windows Defender will think it is a virus but its not.
 It thinks this since this app uses a script which opens apps in another way of double clicking the icon.

+# Updates
+-ApplicationChoiceV1 came out on ? of october